AdamVanss/wordle_solver/README.md

-Here’s a cleaner, more polished README without emojis:

----

 # Wordle Solver

 A simple command-line tool that helps you solve Wordle efficiently by suggesting the best next guess based on previous feedback.